-Somalia program adapts to support political process during COVID-19
+Somalia program adapts to support political processes during COVID-19

 In Somalia, BUILD is managing the new normal by facilitating inclusive political processes and #SomaliaElection amidst the coronavirus pandemic